-Add more dots to the center of the heart and use your scribe to make them hearts as well storing and sharing You can store your cookies in an air tight container or bag.
+Fill in with white icing, using your scribe to even out the icing storing and sharing You can store your cookies in an air tight container or bag.
 They will remain soft cookies for around two weeks in a sealed container.
 You can even freeze them to enjoy later.
 Share with friends or family or keep all for yourself!